 Whilst the consultation process has tried to be as inclusive as possible, the Plan may not have captured the views of everyone in the village; however, it is intended that regular reviews will capture emerging strategic guidance, as well as any omissions, for inclusion in future iterations.

-&lt;sup>28 The existing church graveyard has space for potentially 2 years of burials and, with a potential lead time of 5 years to develop a new site, time is critical.
+27 The existing church graveyard has space for potentially 5 years of burials and, with a potential lead time of 5 years to develop a new site, time is critical.